Gounn

 "Gounn" (GOUNN) is the 10th single by the Japanese female idol group Momoiro Clover Z, released on November 6, 2013.

 Release details and philosophical reference

 The single was released in two versions: a limited edition and a regular edition.
 The limited edition came with a DVD featuring the music video for the title track, but contains less songs on the CD in comparison to the regular CD-only edition.
 The tour of the same name (Momoiro Clover Z Japan Tour 2013 "Gounn") is being held from September 28.

-"Gounn" is a Buddhism terminology, which refers to the 5 elements of humans' bodies and souls, the number 5 coincides with the total number of members in Momoiro Clover Z at the time.
+"Gounn" refers to the 5 elements of humans' bodies and souls in Buddhist philosophy, the number 5 coincides with the total number of members in Momoiro Clover Z at the time.